This section of the Kubernetes documentation aims to help you learn to run

 Kubernetes leverages X.509 client certificate

-authentication for system components, such as when the Kubelet authenticates to the API Server.
+authentication for system components, such as when the kubelet authenticates to the API Server.

 While this mechanism can also be used for user authentication, it might not be suitable for